LogicalMagician/1337Pad/README.md

 Open index.html, type or copy your note, set a strong unique password

-Press save once you have set a password, and then you will be able to download your note which is a file with extension .1337
+Press save once you have set a password, and then you will be able to save your note locally which is a file with extension .1337

 Your note will be encrypted using AES encryption while applying a random 512bit salt.